lipengyuan1994/Tensorflow-Developer/Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning/README.md

 Week4 Using Real-world Images
 =============================

+* using Image Generator, pointing to correct directory, knowing the parameters
+* using fit_generator
+* adding automatic validation

 As Andrew and Laurence discussed, the techniques you’ve learned already can apply to complex images, and you can start solving real scenarios with them.
 They discussed how it could be used, for example, in disease detection with the Cassava plant, and you can see a video demonstrating that [here](https://www.youtube.com/watch?v=NlpS-DhayQA).
 Once you’ve watched that, move onto the next lesson!

 Now that you’ve learned how to download and process the horses and humans dataset, you’re ready to train.
-When you defined the model, you saw that you were using a new loss function called ‘[Binary Crossentropy](https://gombru.github.io/2018/05/23/cross_entropy_loss/)’, and a new [optimizer](https://www.tensorflow.org/api_docs/python/tf/train/RMSPropOptimizer) called [RMSProp](http://www.cs.toronto.edu/~tijmen/csc321/slides/lecture_slides_lec6.pdf).
+When you defined the model, you saw that you were using a new loss function called [Binary Crossentropy](https://gombru.github.io/2018/05/23/cross_entropy_loss/)’, and a new [optimizer](https://www.tensorflow.org/api_docs/python/tf/train/RMSPropOptimizer) called [RMSProp](http://www.cs.toronto.edu/~tijmen/csc321/slides/lecture_slides_lec6.pdf).
 If you want to learn more about the type of binary classification we are doing here, check out [this](https://www.youtube.com/watch?v=eqEc66RFY0I&t=6s) great video from Andrew!

 Now you can give it a try for yourself.
 [Here’s](https://colab.sandbox.google.com/github/lmoroney/dlaicourse/blob/master/Course%201%20-%20Part%208%20-%20Lesson%203%20-%20Notebook.ipynb) the notebook the Laurence went through in the video.
 Have a play with it to see how it trains, and test some images yourself!
 Once you’re done, move onto the next video where you’ll compact your data to see the impact on training.